 The verdict – is late-night snacking bad for us?

-Before we move on to ideas for healthy evening snacks, it’s worth pointing out that the occasional late-night snack is unlikely to have any major consequences for your health.
-So, while being conscious of these findings can be useful, you don’t necessarily need to start making big changes to your eating habits.
+Before we move on to ideas for healthy evening snacks, it’s worth noting that the occasional late-night snack is unlikely to have major health consequences.
+So, while being conscious of these findings can be useful, you don’t necessarily need to change your eating habits significantly.

-Some health experts even suggest that eating certain foods before bed is perfectly healthy and can actually improve sleep and aid weight loss.
+Some health experts suggest that eating certain foods before bed is perfectly healthy and can actually improve sleep and support weight loss.

 That said, it’s generally agreed that certain foods are best avoided before bed.
-This includes spicy foods, caffeine, foods with high amounts of sugar, and processed carbs as these may keep you up and are of little nutritional value.
+This includes spicy foods, caffeine, sugary foods, and processed carbs, as these may keep you awake and have little nutritional value.

 8 healthy and filling evening snacks